Obasanjo urges sustained efforts in tackling violent extremism - Nigeria Today

 Obasanjo urges sustained efforts in tackling violent extremism

-Former President Olusegun Obasanjo on Wednesday urged the Federal Government to sustain the on-going fight against the insurgents and other crimes in the country.
+ABUJA—FORMER President Olusegun Obasanjo, yesterday urged the Federal Government to sustain the on-going fight against insurgency and other crimes in the country.

 Obasanjo made the remarks while presenting a paper at a two-day workshop on ‘Preventing Violent Extremism in Nigeria’, in Abuja.